cahyosubroto/cahyosubroto.github.io/src/sso/managing-sso.md

 | realm       | The Keycloak realm in which the integration will take place.      |
 | secret      | The secret key is used to authenticate with the SSO provider.     |

 The client and realm values are the ones that you defined before in Zillabase `config.yaml`.
-Here are some of the provider IDs that are supported:
+Here are some provider IDs that are supported:

 | **Name**                | **Provider ID** |
 | ----------------------- | --------------- |